 With this phone sleep app, a sleep schedule may have adhered properly.
 Keeping a consistent bedtime and waking time leads to better sleep quality.
 Since people have different lives, a personalized sleep schedule may be created based on your sleep goal.
 Another great feature of the app for iOS and Android is that you get friendly bedtime reminders.

 Fitbit has one of the largest sleep databases so learning from your stats is very doable.
 You can also compare your trends to other people of the same age and gender.
+Using a sleep tracker can also help you discover correlations with other aspects of your life as well, such as energy levels and happinessss.

 Tips and techniques are also given to improve your sleep routine and quality based on the data recorded.
 Fitbit, unlike other apps, uses the latest technology in capturing only the most authentic data.
 That’s why when using the app, you are assured of quality and accurate sleep results.
 If you continue to struggle with Insomnia read this article.